-On October 29, 2019, the Company issued a ten-year warrant to purchase 43,794 shares of common stock at \$5.00 per share to BP.
+On October 29, 2019, the Company issued a ten-year warrant to purchase 43,794 shares of common stock at \$5.00 per share to BP Directors, LP ("BP").
 The warrant represented consideration for board service from Dr. Aaron Fletcher.
 The fair value of the warrant on the grant date was estimated using the Black-Scholes-Merton option pricing model with a common stock value of \$5.01 per share, a contractual life of 6.0 years, a dividend yield of 0%, a volatility of 88.48% and an assumed risk-free interest rate of 1.70%.
 The warrant is subject to a 25% cliff vesting at one year from the date of grant and the balance vesting quarterly over the following two years.
-The fair value of the warrant was determined to be \$161,419 and \$6,726 has been amortized in general and administrative expenses in the consolidated statements of operations during the year ended December 31, 2019.
+The fair value of the warrant was determined to be \$161,419 and is being amortized in general and administrative expenses in the consolidated statements of operations over the vesting term.

 On November 26, 2019, the Company issued to National Securities Corporation and its representatives underwriter warrants to purchase 317,155 shares of the Company's common stock in connection with the IPO.
-The exercise price of the warrants is \$6.25 per share, each has a contractual life of 5 years and they are not exercisable for one year from the date of grant.
+The exercise price of the warrants is \$6.25 per share, each has a contractual life of 5 years and they were not exercisable for one year from the date of grant.

 On November 29, 2019, the Company issued a ten-year warrant to purchase 3,623 shares of common stock at \$5.00 per share to BP.
 The warrant represented consideration for board service from Dr. Aaron Fletcher.
 The fair value of the warrant on the grant date was estimated using the Black-Scholes-Merton option pricing model with a common stock value of \$5.26 per share, a contractual life of 6.0 years, a dividend yield of 0%, a volatility of 90.16% and an assumed risk-free interest rate of 1.68%.
 The warrant is subject to a 25% cliff vesting at one year from the date of grant and the balance vesting quarterly over the following two years.
-The fair value of the warrant was determined to be \$14,300 and \$298 has been amortized in general and administrative expenses in the consolidated statements of operations during the year ended December 31, 2019.
+The fair value of the warrant was determined to be \$14,300 and is being amortized in general and administrative expenses in the consolidated statements of operations over the vesting term.